bhl47fastrobots/fastrobots/lab5_report.md

 ![pid_tuning_animation](images/lab5/pid_tuning_animation.gif)

+I ended up using all 3 branches of the PID controller: P to do bulk correction, I to compensate for steady-state error, and D to remove oscillations.
 The values I arrived at are shown in the screenshot below:

 ![pid_tuned_gains](images/lab5/pid_tuned_gains.png)